thewillft/tapreply/README.md

 - **API Key**: Set your preferred LLM API key
 - **Reply Length**: Short, medium, or long replies
 - **Default Tone**: Set your preferred default tone
+- **Knowledge Base & Background**: Add information about your expertise, experience, products, or services to personalize your replies

 ## Architecture